-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 practices.

-Sustainable

-investment means

-an investment in an

-economic activity

-that contributes to an

-environmental or

-social objective,

-provided that the

-investment does not

-significantly harm

-any environmental or

-social objective and

-that the investee

-companies follow

-good governance

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: East Capital New Europe

-Legal entity identifier: 5299000HNI0YOQZ3ND54

-Environmental and/or social characteristics
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means Legal entity identifier: 5299000HNI0YOQZ3ND54 Product name: East Capital New Europe an investment in an economic activity Environmental and/or social characteristics that contributes to an environmental or social objective, provided that the investment does not Does this financial product have a sustainable investment objective? significantly harm × No Yes any environmental or social objective and It will make a minimum of It promotes Environmental/Social (E/S) × that the investee characteristics and while it does not have as companies follow sustainable investments with an good governance its objective a sustainable investment, it will environmental objective: % practices. have a minimum proportion of 10% of in economic activities that sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic The EU Taxonomy activities that qualify as environmentally is a classification Taxonomy system laid down in sustainable under the EU Taxonomy in economic activities that do Regulation (EU) not qualify as environmentally with an environmental objective in 2020/852, × economic activities that do not qualify as sustainable under the EU establishing a list of environmentally sustainable under the EU environmentally Taxonomy Taxonomy sustainable economic activities. with a social objective × That Regulation does not include a list of socially sustainable It will make a minimum of It promotes E/S characteristics, but will not economic activities. make any sustainable investments sustainable investments with a Sustainable social objective: % investments with an environmental objective might be aligned with the Taxonomy or not.